-The ‘hands-on’ MSA workshops may use sample parts supplied by TEC Transnational or their own components.
+The ‘hands-on’ MSA workshops the students use sample parts and gauges supplied by their own components.

-Individuals needing to demonstrate competency as MSA practitioners, with responsibility for deployment of AS13003 and respective compliance.
+Individuals needing to demonstrate competency and qualification as MSA practitioners, with responsibility for deployment of AS13003 and respective compliance.

 Individuals wishing to participate in MSA (GR&R) studies.

 Quality professionals who design and document inspection and test processes - with particular relevance to AS9145 (APQP & PPAP).